tothbotond00/group_project/README.md

 The full detailed documentation can be found in the disclosed pdf written in Hungarian.

 This project is a my Thesis work.

+Technologies used in this project that I will mention in my thesis:
+- Grunt
+- JQuery
+- Eslint
+- Cron
+- Mustache template
+- PHPUnit
+- Gherkin
+- AJAX + REST protocoll